jundalisay/sp/content/en/research/socrates/laws/book-03/part-01.md

 ---
-title: "The Laws by Plato Simplified"
+title: "What is the origin of government"
-weight: 2
+weight: 4
 writer:
   name: Plato
   url: https://en.wikipedia.org/wiki/Plato